Q: What is Risperdal?

 Q: What should I tell my healthcare professional before he or she prescribes Risperdal?

 A: Before you start taking Risperdal, tell your healthcare professional if you have (or have had) heart problems, seizures, diabetes or increased blood sugar, liver disease, an obstruction of your intestines, Reye's syndrome, a brain tumor, are trying to become pregnant, are already pregnant, are breast-feeding, drink alcohol, or have a condition called phenylketonuri.

 Q: Is the drug manufacturer liable for my injuries that resulted from taking Risperdal?

 A: While most medications have certain anticipated side effects, a drug manufacturer has a duty to make its products as reasonably safe as possible.
 If it fails to do so, allows a drug to be marketing for other uses, or hides associated risks, a manufacturer can be held legally responsible for your injuries under "product liability" law.

 Gynecomastia and other Risperdal side effects can seriously impact both your physical and mental health and saddle you with significant medical bills.
 By filing a product liability lawsuit against the makers of the drug, patients could potentially receive compenation for their medical expenses, lost wages, and pain and suffering.

 Q: Lawyers are expensive.
-How can I find out whether I have a valid Risperdal claim without paying for it?
+How can I find out whether my Risperdal claim has merit?

 It can be hard knowing what to do when you've sustained an unexpected injury resulting from something that's meant to improve your health.
 But filing a legal claim or joining an existing class-action lawsuit is the best way to get reimbursed for your losses.
-To learn more about whether you have a viable Risperdal claim for gynecomastia, contact an experienced attorney for a free initial case evaluation, with no obligation.
+To learn more about a potential Risperdal claim for gynecomastia, you may want to get in touch with a product liability attorney specializing in dangerous drug lawsuits.